Collections Information and Access Policy

 10.2 Long term loans

 To galleries, museums and public buildings for display on a renewable basis.
 Lent works will be viewable to members of the public either permanently or by appointment.
 All loan venues will be reviewed in terms of security, access and environmental conditions.
-Site visits to condition check the loans, assessments by the UK National Security Adviser and approval at Curatorial Meetings are scheduled into a three yearly cycle of renewal.
+Site visits to condition check the loans, assessments by the UK National Security Adviser and approval at Loans Meetings are scheduled into a three yearly cycle of renewal.
 Six months’ notice must be given for the return of long term loans to the National Portrait Gallery.

 10.3 Arrangements with partner organisations